pyxyyy/tapay/CONTRIBUTING.md

 ## Contributing

-Thank you for your interest in contributing to the Star Track PhoneGap Example App.
+Thank you for your interest in contributing to the Hello World PhoneGap Template.

 #### Issues